-- 8.1.
-That, since gender is a social construct, it is possible to reject or modify the assignment made, and develop something that feels truer and just to oneself. - 8.2.
-That there is no one step or set of steps that an individual must undergo in order to have their gender identity affirmed and respected.
+- 10.1.
+That, since gender is a social construct, it is possible to reject or modify one's gender assignment, and develop something that feels truer and just to oneself. - 10.1.1.
+That gender is not determined by assigned sex, gender presentation, or medical procedures, such as gender-affirming surgeries and hormone therapies. - 10.2.
+That an individual's gender identity must always be affirmed and respected, including through the use of their preferred name and pronouns.